Ground Ivy has scalloped leaves like Henbit and Dead Nettle

 Candyroot, Polygala nana, sometimes Polygala lutea var. nana

 That is scant.
 I did not note it is edible, just chewable.
-I can remember where we found it, a single plant growing in the middle of a woodroad.
-Getting an elaboration from Dick isn’t possible because he passed on some nine years ago at age 92.
+I can remember where we found it, a single plant growing in the middle of a woods road.
+Getting an elaboration from Dick isn’t possible because he passed on some twelve years ago at age 92.
 It’s low profile might explain why little is published about the plant regarding edibility… well, it’s not really “edible.”
 Chewable and drinkable are more accurate.
 Dr. Daniel Austin who managed to write more than two pages about the genus in his book Florida Ethnobotany, writes: “Milkworts are everywhere in the pine flatwoods in late April.
 Sometimes thousands of plans belonging to nine species will be in view on ridges and swales.”

 Dick Deuerling, 1990

 Generally said there are two groups of Polygalas in North America, those that have roots that smell like wintergreen or licorice, and those that don’t (nose opinions vary.)
 Florida’s Seminoles had specific plant names but also used them generically making it confusing as there are 23 different species of Polygalas in Florida.
 The Creeks used Polygala lutea for medicinal uses but also had just one word for all the Polygala species, hi:lamásî, meaning roughly medicine, use, tea.
 The Choctaw called P. lutea “kwonokashaipsa” which means “little people eat it.”
-Incidentally, Polygal lutea means “much mik yellow” and it is called the Yellow Milkwort though it can also reach orange in color.
+Incidentally, Polygal lutea means “much milk yellow” and it is called the Yellow Milkwort though it can also reach orange in color.

 The Polygalas certainly have been medicinal — including emetics — and have a variety of names around the region including: Bachelor Buttons, Drum Heads, Gay Wings, Bird-on-Wings, Baby Toes, Baby’s Feet, Baby Slippers, Satin Flower, Indian Pink, Maywing, Procession Flower and Rogation Flower, the latter two for making garlands to wear in religious ceremonies.

-Gorse seeds are spead by ants
+Gorse seeds are spread by ants

 White Elaisomes on Silky Bushpea Seeds

-Elaisome is said ee-LAY-eh-psalms, which isn’t good Greek but it is far better than Dead Latin’s ee-LIE-eh-psalms.
+Elaisomes is said ee-LAY-eh-psalms, which isn’t good Greek but it is far better than Dead Latin’s ee-LIE-eh-psalms.
 The native Greek ear would prefer a third way, eh-LAH-ee-shoms as oil is LAH-dee and body is SHO-ma.
 Of course, Candyroot is much easier.

 Botanically this Candyroot (several are called Candyroot or candyweed) is Polygala nana (poh-LIG-uh-la, NAh-nah.)
 Polygala means much milk.
 The species in the genus, some 550 of them, were thought to increase lactation.
 Nana means small.